ppy/osu-wiki/wiki/FAQ/en.md

 ##### Playfield
 ![Taiko playfield][Taiko playfield image]

-If you have played _Taiko no Tatsujin_ before, the only difference is that there are no chibi dancers at the bottom (must be storyboarded), the healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin), kiai time triggers the "Go-Go Time", gameplay gimmicks like the hit balloons or forked paths are not implemented (only the bare-bone basics), and background display difference (osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty; a video or static background image-only will take the lower portion only; if storyboard or storyboard+video, it will take over all the available screen space except the gameplay-important parts).
+For players with prior _Taiko no Tatsujin_ experience, the only difference is that there are no chibi dancers at the bottom (must be storyboarded), the healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin), Kiai Time triggers the "Go-Go Time", gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics), and background display difference (osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty; a video or static background image-only will take the lower portion only; if storyboard or storyboard+video, it will take over all the available screen space except the gameplay-important parts).

-If you have not played _Taiko no Tatsujin_ before, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
+For newcomers of osu!taiko mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
 At the upper section, there is the healthbar, which unlike other gamemodes, starts off empty and must be filled up to at least 50% full or half-full to pass the difficulty.
 At the top-middle part below the healthbar, a taiko drum is located at the left-side and a moving convenyor belt which carries the hitobjects from right to left passing through a double white circles which serves as judgement circle near the taiko drum.
 Above the taiko drum is the animated taiko mascot which will react based on judgement received along with upper background colour changes.
 Lastly, there is the usual score, accuracy, and timer of the beatmap at the upper-right.

 Please note that health drain is disabled in osu!taiko, so only the hitobjects will affect the healthbar.
-Combo wil not break when playing on an empty field.
+Combo will not break when playing on an empty field.
 Unlike osu!, the combo milestone celebration is every 50 consecutive hits.
-The base score will be boosted after obtaining a combo that is a multiple of 10, but stops at 100 (this is the max combo limit for this boost).
-If the combo is broken, this boost resets back to the base score.
+The base score will be boosted after obtaining a combo that is a multiple of 10, but stops at 100 (max combo limit for the boost).
+If the combo is broken, the boost resets back to the base score.
 During Kiai Time, every successful hit will give the player 20% more points over the current score amount.
 Score gained from a hit can be checked below the accuracy at the upper-right corner in red.

 ##### Hitcircles
 ![Taiko hitcircles][Taiko hitcircles image]

 Each hitcircles will appear as either a red or a pale-blue circle.
 Those coloured circles were named Don (red notes) and Katu (blue notes) respectively.

 If it is a small red note, press the button bound to the inner portion of the taiko drum or hit the large flat area (center) of the TaTaCon.
 If it is a small blue note, press the button bound to the outer ring of the taiko drum or hit the sides of the TaTaCon.
-If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point (a single correct hit will give single point).
+If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point (a single correct hit will give single point instead).

 The notes must be pressed or hit when reached the small white judgement circle next to the drum.
 Hitting the wrong colour, or both at the same time, will be considered a miss.